Rubyscoreio/blast-contracts/README.md

-## Rubyscore smart contracts
+## Rubyscore Smart Contracts for Blast network

-This repo will have a code of Rubyscore Smart Contracts.
+This repo will have a code of Rubyscore Smart Contracts for Blast.

 ## Deployed Contract Addresses